-Talking Turkey: What does “Organic” and “Antibiotic-free” mean?
+What does “Organic” and “Antibiotic-free” mean?

 What does it mean when meat and poultry are labeled organic and antibiotic-free?
 Here’s some information about these terms:

-U.S. Department of Agriculture (USDA) organic certification regulations require that animals are raised in living conditions that suit their natural behaviors (like the ability to graze on grass pasture), fed 100 percent organic feed, allowed to forage and not administered antibiotics or hormones.2 It’s important to note that studies have shown there doesn’t seem to be much difference, as it relates to health, between organic or conventional meats.3
+U.S. Department of Agriculture (USDA) organic certification regulations require that animals are raised in living conditions that suit their natural behaviors (like the ability to graze on grass pasture), fed 100 percent organic feed, allowed to forage, and not administered antibiotics or hormones.
+It’s important to note that studies have shown there doesn’t seem to be much difference, as it relates to health, between organic or conventional meats.3

 Antibiotics are used by farmers to prevent healthy animals from becoming ill and to treat sick animals.
 Antibiotics are also used to help livestock grow faster.
-Basically, farmers use antibiotics to treat, control and prevent animal diseases, which in turn can help increase productivity.4 If a turkey or chicken is labeled “antibiotic free” or with phrases like “no antibiotics ever” and “never given antibiotics,” this means no antibiotics were used in the animal’s lifetime.
+Basically, farmers use antibiotics to treat, control and prevent animal diseases, which in turn can help increase productivity.4 If a turkey or chicken is labeled “antibiotic-free” or with phrases like “no antibiotics ever” and “never given antibiotics,” this means no antibiotics were used in the animal’s lifetime.

-Brining the Bird: How does it work?
+Brining the Bird: How Does it Work?

 Brining is a popular poultry preparation technique and helps keep turkey and chicken moist and flavorful.
-A simple chemical interaction makes this process work: When you place a turkey in a solution of sodium chloride (salt) and H2O (water), the chemical processes of diffusion and osmosis take place—meaning that both the salt and the water move from an area of greater concentration (the brine) to an area of lesser concentration (the meat).
+A simple chemical interaction makes this process work: When you place a turkey in a solution of salt and water, the chemical processes of diffusion and osmosis take place—meaning that both the salt and the water move from an area of greater concentration (the brine) to an area of lesser concentration (the meat).
+The infusion of water inside the turkey makes the meat juicier, while simultaneously, the sodium chloride’s multifaceted role in food preservation and flavor enhancement comes into play, adding depth to the flavor from the salt compounds.

 Baking: It’s a Chemical Reaction

 Breads, pies, corn muffins and other baked goods are the result of the interaction of chemical ingredients.
 Flour, for example, contains a variety of chemical compounds that give bread its fine texture and support the other ingredients during rising.
-And when pure sodium bicarbonate (baking soda) is combined with lactose (milk), the resulting chemical reaction produces bubbles of carbon dioxide that expand under oven temperatures, causing baked goods to rise.
+When pure sodium bicarbonate (baking soda) is combined with lactose (milk), the resulting chemical reaction produces bubbles of carbon dioxide that expand under oven temperatures, causing baked goods to rise.

 Organic vs Non-Organic Cranberries: What’s the Difference?